 The only survivor of the HMS Saldanha tragedy was the vessel’s parrot, which bore a silver collar inscribed with the ship’s name.

-Lough Swilly is one of Ireland’s very few glacial fjords.
+Lough Swilly is one of Ireland’s three glacial fjords.

 In 1917 the SS Laurentic, one of the most technologically advanced ships in the British navy, hit two mines just at the entrance to Lough Swilly.
 The ship quickly sank with the loss of over 300 lives.
 Her secret cargo of 3,211 gold bars worth £5 million (or over €410 million today) was also lost.
 In the right sea conditions, you can dive to the wreck of the SS Laurentic.
 It’s also worth noting that 22 of those gold bars are still missing…